2 Day Yosemite Itinerary: How to Spend a Weekend in Yosemite National Park

 Be aware that this will be a very long day, especially if you plan to hike.
 If you can’t do everything on this list, you can always do some of them on your second day in Yosemite.

-Arrive at Yosemite Village bright and early (hopefully by 6:30 or 7am).
-Park your car at the parking lot before it gets too full during the day.
+You should aim to arrive at Yosemite Village bright and early (by 6:30am) and park your car at the parking lot before it gets too full during the day.
+(In case you didn’t know, one thing I hate is not being able to find parking in a national park).

 Lower Yosemite Falls